mcopanos/React-Todo-List/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 # Install
-## You can fork this template to use it on your own project
+## You can clone this project and run it on your local machine

 To run this project on your machine you must have `Node.js` installed on your machine as well as `NPM`.\
-Just `fork` the project and use `git clone` + link to project in your terminal on your local machine.
+Just use `git clone` + link to project in your terminal to the desired location.

 Run the following commands after cloning project.
 ```